Essentials+

 -

-Phosphate (as Phosphorus): works with calcium to build strong bones and teeth; imbalances can weaken bone integrity.
+Phosphate (as Phosphorus) (mg/dL): works with calcium to build strong bones and teeth; imbalances can weaken bone integrity.

-Parathyroid Hormone (PTH): regulates calcium and phosphate levels; elevated PTH may indicate bone loss or imbalance.
+Parathyroid Hormone (pg/mL): PTH regulates calcium and phosphate levels; elevated PTH may indicate bone loss or imbalance.

-Vitamin D: crucial for calcium absorption and bone mineralization; deficiency is a major risk factor for osteoporosis.
+Vitamin D (ng/mL): crucial for calcium absorption and bone mineralization; deficiency is a major risk factor for osteoporosis.

 -

-ApoB: the most accurate marker of atherogenic particle count
+Apolipoprotein B (mg/dL): the most accurate marker of atherogenic particle count.

-Red Blood Cell (RBC) Count: vital for oxygen delivery; too high or low may strain cardiovascular function.
+Red Blood Cell Count (million/uL): vital for oxygen delivery; too high or low may strain cardiovascular function.

-Red Cell Distribution Width (RDW): measures variation in RBC size; elevated RDW is linked to inflammation and higher cardiovascular risk.
+RDW (%): red cell distribution width measures variation in RBC size; elevated RDW is linked to inflammation and increased cardiovascular risk.

 -